HMS Terror: 'Ghost ship' found in Arctic

 HMS Erebus was found on the ocean floor off King William Island in September 2014.

-News of the Arctic Research Foundation's discovery was greeted with cautious optimism by Parks Canada, which has led previous searches for the ships.
+News of the Arctic Research Foundation's discovery was hailed by Parks Canada, which has led previous searches for the ships.

-"Parks Canada is excited about the reports of the discovery of the wreck of HMS Terror," the group posted on its Facebook page.
+"Parks Canada's Underwater Archaeology Team wishes to recognize the essential role of Inuit knowledge, specifically members of the community of Gjoa Haven, in the discoveries of both HMS Erebus and HMS Terror," it said in a statement.

-"The discovery of HMS Terror would be important for Inuit communities and Canada, reflecting the ongoing and valuable role of Inuit traditional knowledge in the search and making a significant contribution to completing the Franklin story."

 John Geiger, CEO of Canadian Geographic and author of "Franklin's Lost Ship: The Historic Discovery of HMS Erebus" tweeted his congratulations to all of those involved in the latest find.